-10 Top-Rated Day Trips from Geneva
+12 Top-Rated Day Trips from Geneva

-Many of these day-trip destinations can be reached by the boats that ply Lake Geneva on a regular schedule.
+Many of these day-trip destinations can be reached by boats that ply Lake Geneva on a regular schedule.
 You can cruise around the lake and enjoy the scenery, hopping off the boat right in the heart of lakeside towns and cities.
-There is even a separate steamer stop at Chateau Chillon.
-As Geneva sits almost at the international border with France, it's also easy to visit the French Alps and traditional French villages.
+The steamers stop right at Chateau Chillon, one of the top places to visit in Switzerland.

 Depart from any one of the four quays along the lakefront for a boat tour of Lake Geneva that reveals magnificent mountain views, lush green hillsides with picturesque stone villages, lakeside resorts lined with Belle Epoch hotels, and the famous Château de Chillon rising out of the water.
 You can leave the boat at any of these to explore, rejoining a later cruise or returning by train for a different set of views of the Swiss Riviera.

-2 Château de Chillon
+2. Château de Chillon

 The formidable walls of the 9th-century Château de Chillon rise directly from the waters of Lake Geneva in one of Europe's most dramatic settings for a castle.
 Its literary fame as the basis for Byron's The Prisoner of Chillon arises from a true story, and you can still see the ring in the wall where François de Bonivard was held.

-Costumed guides add to the experience of some rooms with stories that bring the castle to life.
-Highlights are the kitchen, banqueting hall, Bernese Room, Heraldic Hall, the Duke's apartments, St. George's Chapel, and the Count's Great Hall with its splendid coffered ceiling and Gothic arches.
+Costumed guides add to the experience in some rooms with stories that bring the castle to life.
+Highlights of this popular tourist attraction are the kitchen, banqueting hall, Bernese Room, Heraldic Hall, the Duke's apartments, St. George's Chapel, and the Count's Great Hall with its splendid coffered ceiling and Gothic arches.

 Address: Avenue de Chillon 21, Veytaux